basilesportif/gall-guide/chanel.md

 2. send their json to `ship/~/channel/$UID`
 3. Generate a new `outstandingPoke` or `outstandingSubscription`
 4. Open up an `EventSource` if one doesn't exist
-5. Poke will generate one response (basicallyy an ack); subscribe will create as many as the server generates.
+5. Poke will generate one response (basically an ack); subscribe will create as many as the server generates.
 All will be handled in the `onmessage` function.

 #### poke Response
 If the response is to a poke, its data is disregarded, and we just run the poke `onSuccess` function and delete the `outstandingPoke`.
 This is like a `%poke-ack` in our [prior lesson](poke.md).